How to Use Bonito Flakes to Make Broth (Quick Fish Stock)Updated: July 14, 2017Recipes, Stocks and Soups

 How to Make Broth from Bonito Flakes

-Bring 1 quart of filtered water to a boil.
+Bring filtered water to a boil.

 Remove pan from heat and add a half cup of the bonito flakes (sources)